 It was closed, but I could see the gates into the arena and the seating area.

 Soon enough, I arrived in Jaén and immediately got lost!
 The GPS seemed to be unable to locate itself.
 I needed to buy food, so I followed the signs for a supermarket.
 Two laps of the city just for good measure.
 And, I didn't get my knee down!

 By the time I found the supermarket, I was so incredibly hungry.
 I wolfed down a Spanish omelette, nectarine and nuts.
 My budget for food is £5 each day, so I watch the price of food very carefully!

 One of my tasks has been to source a new set of tyres before entering Africa.
 A motorcycle shop responded to an email today asking that I call them.
 My UK sim card is effectively useless for phone calls, so I jumped on the free WiFi in a restaurant.
 Thought I could simply use WhatsApp or Skype to call a Spanish mobile.
 The call would cut out because of the weak WiFi signal and/or speed.
 Thought I could simply find a public telephone booth.
 The ladies in the information kiosk at the supermarket didn't know where to find one.
 I assume they understood the few words of Spanish that I can muster up.
 Anyway, I succumbed to stumping up some cash for a SIM card.
 First thing I did was upload some blog posts.
 It was 100 times faster than free WiFi.
 I couldn't believe it!

 I also contacted the motorcycle shop and followed up with that.
 I'll post more on that soon.

 Feeling hot, flustered and slightly dehydrated, I left the supermarket to find torrential rain had set in.
 Ah.
+I needed to find refuge.
 I frantically started searching for cheap accommodation and found a hostel 3 miles away.
 By the time I arrived, I was reasonably wet!
 I called my brother for a chat and relaxed.
 What a day!